BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/introduction.md

 Throughout 2019 the Geo6 have worked on solutions to address pain points identified by the user research conducted for the [Data Discoverability project](https://www.gov.uk/government/publications/finding-geospatial-data/finding-geospatial-data).

-!> This is not a design system for geospatial data.
-We have not developed re-usable code or created style guides, if such resources are of interest please visit the [GOV.UK Design System](https://design-system.service.gov.uk/get-started/).
+!> This guidance material is not intended to be used as a comprehensive design system for all aspects of geospatial portals.
+Therefore there is no re-usable code or in-depth style guide provided.
+If such resources are of interest please visit the [GOV.UK Design System](https://design-system.service.gov.uk/get-started/).

 ## Research your users
-We are presenting high level generic recommendations but the exact requirements for any given portal will vary according to the data volumes and subject matters covered as well as the needs of your target audience.
+This guidance provides high level general recommendations, however, exact requirements for any given portal will vary depending on the needs of your target audience and according to the data volumes and subject matters covered.
 This resource is not a replacement for portal specific user research and design work.

 ## User journey
 Everything happens somewhere.
 Geospatially referenced data can provide powerful insights when combining the application of data and locality.

-Users often require information and data from a variety of sources in order to schieve their ultimate goal.
+Users often require information and data from a variety of sources in order to achieve their ultimate goal.
 Users will discover, access and interact with data portals in a range of ways depending on what they are trying to achieve, who they are and whether they are a first time visitor or a regular user.
 We have identified five high level user needs that make up the archetypical user journey people go through when searching for data.
 It doesn’t mean that every user will have the same needs in the same order, but they represent the needs expressed by the majority of people who contributed to our research.

 ![User Journey Stages](../_media/spatial-data-journey-v3.svg)